lokappio/lokapp-client/README.md

 ### Environment Variables

-To run the web applicaiton, you need to add the following environment variables to your .env file (You can copy the .env.example file and change its content):
+To run the web application, you need to add the following environment variables to your .env file (You can copy the .env.example file and change its content):

 ```
 cp .env.example .env